Subjects -> PUBLIC ADMINISTRATION (Total: 284 journals)

 NISPAcee Journal of Public Administration and Policy Open Access (Followers: 5)

-European Journal of Government and Economics Open Access (Followers: 5)
+International Affairs and Global Strategy Open Access (Followers: 5)

 Journal of Organisational Transformation & Social Change Hybrid Journal (Followers: 4)